Two Weight Inequalities for the Cauchy Transform from $ \mathbb{R}$ to $ \mathbb{C}_+$: Local Estimates

-The measure $ \lambda $ is derived from the energy terms, but we do not have scale modifications above.
-It is used in the definition of size, which also uses a (not quite standard) sawtooth-type definition associated to Carleson measure estimates.
+The measure $\lambda $ is derived from the energy terms, but we do not have scale modifications above.
+The latter reappear in the definition of size, which also uses a (not quite standard) sawtooth-type definition associated to Carleson measure estimates.
 Besides the sawtooth region being a discrete set, we caution the reader that (a) we do not have Carleson measures in this argument, and (b) the distinction between this definition and the standard definition is important, as it stems from the formulation of the energy stopping condition.
-Finally, the definition of size is a supremum over the collection $ \mathcal T _{\mathcal P}$, which is again motivated by the energy stopping conditions, as evidenced by the next proposition which permits the base step in our recursion. \begin{proposition} There holds for admissible $ \mathcal P$, $ \textup{size} (\mathcal P) \lesssim \mathscr R$. \end{proposition}
+The next proposition is the base step in our recursion. \begin{proposition} There holds for admissible $ \mathcal P$, $ \textup{size} (\mathcal P) \lesssim \mathscr R$. \end{proposition}